Never too late for the right decisions

 Read and download the Committee’s statement for the 2023 NSW State Election:

-The Committee for North Sydney calls on all parties and candidates to stop North Sydney becoming a dysfunctional clogged traffic interchange: fix the design of the regional traffic links on the lower North Shore!
+The Committee for North Sydney called on all parties and candidates in the 2023 Elections to stop North Sydney becoming a dysfunctional clogged traffic interchange: fix the design of the regional traffic links on the lower North Shore!

 BEFORE